ThisakG/Praetorian/README.md

-# ▶️ How to Run the Project
+# ▶️ How to Run the Project Locally

 1️⃣ Clone the repository
 git clone https://github.com/<yourusername>/Praetorian.git